lipsia-fmri/lipsia/INSTALL.rst

 ===========================

-There are two alternatives for installing lipsia.
-The first possibility is to compile and build everything from scratch on your local machine, which requires the manual installation of several libraries (as described below).
-The second option is to install a virtual version of lipsia using docker.
-This is the preferable option for operatings systems outside the linux/unix world and delivers the same performance as the native build.
+You can either build lipsia from scratch (installing all dependencies) or use the docker version (see below).

-Install LIPSIA from source (Linux only)
+Install LIPSIA from source (Linux/Unix/MacOS)
 ========================================

 1) Install the necessary compilers and libraries